bedirhandogan/css-glass-creator/README.md

 # install dependencies
 $ npm install

-# build app and get it ready to use. view: http://localhost:3000
+# start app and get it ready to use. view: http://localhost:3000
-$ npm run build
+$ npm start
 ```